Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Outline of proofs

 \begin{definition} Let $\Sigma$ be a closed embedded minimal hypersurface in $M$.
 The folding number of $\Sigma$, denoted by $\mathbf{f}(\Sigma)$, is the maximal number of disjoint open subsets $b\subset \Sigma$ of $\Sigma$ such that each $b$ is unstable.
 If $\Sigma$ is stable, we define by convention $\mathbf{f}(\Sigma)=0$. \end{definition} Note the following simple inequality

 (see for instance \cite[Lemma 3.1]{Sharp}).
 We chose this name to suggest that in lower dimensions, unstable minimal surfaces are generally folded while stable minimal surfaces are not folded because of the curvature estimates of Schoen \cite{Sc}, Schoen-Simon-Yau \cite{SSY}, Schoen-Simon \cite{SchoenSimon}.
-There are many ways to get more quantified and general variations of the previous definition for an arbitrary immersed hypersurface.